golopupinsky/golopupinsky.github.io/_posts/2014-11-2-Carousel.md

 Feel free to grab full project [source](https://github.com/golopupinsky/Carousel) from github.

 *Also, make sure to check out [tweaks-branch](https://github.com/golopupinsky/Carousel/tree/tweaks-branch) of the project.
 It's more advanced and cleaner than master branch.
-Note: it uses cocoapods, so only open project with '.xcworkspace' file.*
+Note: it uses cocoapods*

 Remember, current implementation is very basic.
 It lacks many important things and serves only educational purposes.
 Do not use it in production.